Mounir523/DSTI-Machine-Learning-Python-Group-Project/README.md

 See also our report in pdf which briefly explain our work.

 You can direcly run the notebook file, if a library cannot be imported please install it (pip install).
+For the notebook to run normally the Input folder with the CSV file need to be placed at the root of the notebook file.